KK Budućnost: 1998–2003: Prominent years

 Over the next two seasons, 2001–2002 and 2002–2003, Budućnost lost many of its star players.
 In 2001–2002, Budućnost lost its positions to Partizan, who defeated Budućnost in both the Cup finals and the Yugoslavian League finals.
 After the season, Rakočević, the last player of the Budućnost golden age, departed for the NBA.
 In 2002–2003, Budućnost was led by talented young prospects Žarko Čabarkapa, Milojević and Aleksandar Pavlović.
-Despite their play, Budućnost plummeted to the last place in the standings in the EuroLeague and did not reach the finals of Serbian and Montenegran League.
+Despite their play, Budućnost plummeted to the last place in the standings in the EuroLeague and did not reach the finals of Serbian and Montenegrin League.

 2003–2006: Quieter years

 A quieter period followed during which Budućnost took part in the ULEB Cup, though it missed the elimination rounds in 2004 and 2005.
 Budućnost reached the Serbia and Montenegro League semifinals in its last appearance in that competition.

 2006–2011: Domestic dominance

 Following the Montenegrin independence from Serbia and Montenegro in 2006, Budućnost naturally became the new team to beat in the reborn Montenegrin Basketball League and has won five consecutive titles since 2007 with a combined 89–1 record – which says plenty about its dominance.
-It still participated in the ABA League, with solid successes.
-Budućnost was close to making the Adriatic League Final Four in 2009–10 and missed out on the Eurocup after falling to Brose Baskets by a single point at the end of a home-and-away Qualifying Round series.
+It still participated in the Adriatic (ABA) League, with solid successes.
+Budućnost was close to making the ABA League Final Four in 2009–10 and missed out on the Eurocup after falling to Brose Baskets by a single point at the end of a home-and-away Qualifying Round series.